benc-uk/kube-workshop/02-container-registry/readme.md

 --attach-acr $ACR_NAME
 ```

-Essentially this command is just assigning the "ACR Pull" role in Azure IAM to the managed identity used by AKS, on the ACR resource.
+If you are curious what this command does, it essentially is just assigning the "ACR Pull" role in Azure IAM to the managed identity used by AKS, on the ACR resource.